The perspective of voids on rising cosmology tensions: Theory and data sets

 To identify cosmic voids in the distribution of real and mock galaxies we apply the public Void IDentification and Examination toolkit\footnote{\url{https://bitbucket.org/cosmicvoids/vide_public}} \citep[\texttt{VIDE},][]{vide}, based on the code ZOnes Bordering On Voidness \citep[\texttt{ZOBOV},][]{zobov}. \texttt{VIDE} exploits the Voronoi tessellation technique to approximate a continuous density field and identifies its local minima.
 From this a catalog of voids is built by means of a watershed algorithm \citep{platen2007}.
 We run \texttt{VIDE} on the entire galaxy distribution from the northern and southern Galactic hemispheres and assume the same cosmological model used to build the MultiDark PATCHY simulations to convert redshifts to comoving distances, i.e. a Planck2013 cosmology \citep[][see also \Cref{sec:analysis}]{Planck2013}.

 Once voids are identified, we process the extracted sample to match the theoretical definition used in the void size function model.
 In particular, we apply the cleaning procedure developed by \cite{ronconi2017}, publicly available in the \textit{free software} C++/Python libraries \texttt{CosmoBolognaLib}\footnote{\url{https://gitlab.com/federicomarulli/CosmoBolognaLib}}\citep{CBL}, which rescales voids such that they exhibit a fixed density contrast of $\delta_\mathrm{v,tr}^\mathrm{NL}=-0.7$.
 This choice of underdensity threshold is not unique, but is especially suited to obtain a statistically reliable void sample \citep[see, e.g.,][for further details]{Contarini2022A}.
+The value of $\delta_\mathrm{v,tr}^\mathrm{NL}$ is the only free parameter of the cleaning algorithm and must be chosen in agreement with the underdensity threshold used in the void size function model, presented in \cref{eq:thr_conversion}.
+Other internal values can be set to speed up the computation, but do not have significant effects on the output.
+Therefore, we consider the impact of parameter settings during the finding and cleaning procedures to be negligible \citep[following also the approach of e.g.][]{hamaus2020,EuclidHamaus2021,Contarini2022A,Contarini2022BOSS}.

+Nevertheless, the minimum radius of the void catalog must be chosen accurately to avoid selecting the spatial scales affected by void count incompleteness.
+This is usually done by discarding all the voids that, after the cleaning procedure, exhibit a radius smaller than a factor $f_\mathrm{cut}$ times the mean separation of the tracers $n_\mathrm{tr}(z)^{-1/3}$ \citep{jennings2013,verza2019,contarini2019,Contarini2020,Contarini2022A,Pelliciari}.
+We adopt the conservative choice of $f_\mathrm{cut}=2.5$, prioritizing the robustness of the result over the strength of the derived cosmological constraints.
+We refer the reader to Appendix C.3 of \cite{Contarini2022BOSS} for further details about the impact of the minimum void radius selection.